blechschmidt/massdns/README.md

 ## Usage
 ```
 Usage: ./bin/massdns [options] [domainlist]
   -b  --bindto             Bind to IP address and port.
 (Default: 0.0.0.0:0)
       --busy-poll          Use busy-wait polling instead of epoll.
   -c  --resolve-count      Number of resolves for a name before giving up.
 (Default: 50)
       --drop-group         Group to drop privileges to when running as root.
 (Default: nogroup)
       --drop-user          User to drop privileges to when running as root.
 (Default: nobody)
       --extended-input     Input names are followed by a space-separated list of resolvers.
                            These are used before falling back to the resolvers file.
       --filter             Only output packets with the specified response code.
       --flush              Flush the output file whenever a response was received.
   -h  --help               Show this help.
       --ignore             Do not output packets with the specified response code.
   -i  --interval           Interval in milliseconds to wait between multiple resolves of the same
                            domain.
 (Default: 500)
   -l  --error-log          Error log file path.
 (Default: /dev/stderr)
       --norecurse          Use non-recursive queries.
 Useful for DNS cache snooping.
   -o  --output             Flags for output formatting.
       --predictable        Use resolvers incrementally.
 Useful for resolver tests.
       --processes          Number of processes to be used for resolving.
 (Default: 1)
   -q  --quiet              Quiet mode.
       --rand-src-ipv6      Use a random IPv6 address from the specified subnet for each query.
+      --rand-src-ipv6-file Use a random IPv6 address from the specified file.
       --rcvbuf             Size of the receive buffer in bytes.
       --retry              Unacceptable DNS response codes.
                            (Default: All codes but NOERROR or NXDOMAIN)
   -r  --resolvers          Text file containing DNS resolvers.
       --root               Do not drop privileges when running as root.
 Not recommended.
   -s  --hashmap-size       Number of concurrent lookups.
 (Default: 10000)
       --sndbuf             Size of the send buffer in bytes.
       --status-format      Format for real-time status updates, json or ansi (Default: ansi)
       --sticky             Do not switch the resolver when retrying.
       --socket-count       Socket count per process.
 (Default: 1)
   -t  --type               Record type to be resolved.
 (Default: A)
       --verify-ip          Verify IP addresses of incoming replies.
   -w  --outfile            Write to the specified output file instead of standard output.

 Output flags:
   L - domain list output